 - Russian and East European Studies, with a focus on politics and international relations;

 The Institute’s research activities are organized under several clusters, including the Centre for Baltic Studies, the Centre for EU-Russia Studies, the Centre for IT Impact Studies, and a multi-disciplinary Centre for Applied Social Science.
 The Institute also hosts the Estonian National Election Study as well as the V-Dem Regional Centre for Eastern Europe and Russia.
 The Institute is a member of the European Consortium for Political Research.

 The Institute’s faculty have won national and international social science awards: Professor Emeritus Rein Taagepera is the recipient of Johan Skytte Prize in Political Science (by Uppsala University) and the Karl Deutsch Award (by the International Political Science Association); and Rein Taagepera (1999), Vello Pettai (2008), Eiki Berg (2012) and Andres Kasekamp (2014) have received the Estonian national research award for excellent research results.
 The Institute’s staff members serve on decision-making, supervisory, expert and advisory bodies of a range of public and third-sector organizations both in Estonia and internationally.

-Since 2011, the Institute has been very active in hosting and supporting foreign visiting scholars, post-docs and PhD students, and has developed a reputation as a reliable organizer of large-scale international conferences in political science and area studies.
-Recent major conferences organized in Tartu include the ECPR Graduate Student conference and the First Tartu Conference on Russian and East European Studies (both held in 2016).
+The Institute has been very active in hosting and supporting foreign visiting scholars, post-docs and PhD students, and has developed a reputation as a reliable organizer of large-scale international conferences in political science and area studies.
+The Institute runs a major conference series on Russian and East European politics and societies - the Annual Tartu Conference on Russian and East European Studies and has hosted, in cooperation with international partners, conferences such as the ECPR Graduate Student Conference 2016 and the First European Workshop in International Studies (EWIS) in 2013.
 Since 2016, the Institute serves as a host organization for Eurasia Program fellows of the Open Society Foundations.